gscalzo/ButlerAI/README.md

-# Butler - Your Text Enhancement Assistant 🎩✨
+# ButlerAI - Your Text Enhancement Assistant 🎩✨

-Butler is an elegant macOS menubar application that helps you improve your writing with the power of AI.
+ButlerAI is an elegant macOS menubar application that helps you improve your writing with the power of AI.
 Just select any text, press a shortcut, and watch as your text is refined and enhanced.

 ## Features 🌟